-301 Principles of Management (4) W
+301 Principles of Management: A Project Approach (4) W

-A study of the art and science of management in relation to the functions of planning, organizing, directing, and controlling.
-Students learn through both in-class and out-of-class group experiences, with substantial writing about such experiences.
+A study of the art and science of management in relation to the functions of planning, organizing, leading, and controlling in a project environment.
+Students learn the principles of management through project-based group experiences, with substantial writing about such experiences.
 Prerequisites: ENG 105 with a grade of C or higher, MBE 201 and 203, and junior status.
 Offered each semester.